 In the Philippines, forensic evidence is very seldom used in criminal investigations and judicial proceedings.
 From the gathering of evidence in the crime scene until judgment, resort to forensic evidence is standard only for rape cases or when a victim had died.
-In fact, there is heavy reliance on testimonial evidence in around 90% of the cases.7 Testimonial evidence is direct evidence that could be enough to convict.
-But the Supreme Court had also declared that "courts should apply the results of science when competently obtained in aid of situations presented, since to reject said result is to deny progress."8 In fact, in many cases where the evidence is uncertain. forensic evidence gives more weight to the case of the prosecution to prove guilt beyond reasonable doubt.
+In fact, there is heavy reliance on testimonial evidence in around 90% of the cases.
+Testimonial evidence is direct evidence that could be enough to convict.
+But the Supreme Court had also declared that "courts should apply the results of science when competently obtained in aid of situations presented, since to reject said result is to deny progress."8 In fact, in many cases where the evidence is uncertain, forensic evidence gives more weight to the case of the prosecution to prove guilt beyond reasonable doubt.
 Physical evidence can be used to ascertain the truth by substantiating or refuting the contentions of the parties.
-It can belie the testimonial evidence even of numerous defense witnesses.9 When there are no evewitnesses, the Court had stated:
+It can belie the testimonial evidence even of numerous defense witnesses.
+When there are no evewitnesses, the Court had stated:

-Physical evidence is а mute but eloquent manifestation of truth, and it ranks high in the hierarchy of our trustworthy evidence.
+Physical evidence is mute eloquent а but manifestation of truth, and it ranks high in the hierarchy of our trustworthy evidence.
 For this reason, it is regarded as evidence of the highest order.
 It speaks more eloquently than a hundred witnesses.
-While it may be true that there was no eyewitness to the death of [the victim], the confluence of the testimonial and physical evidence against accused-appellant creates unbroken chain an of circumstantial evidence that naturally leads to the fair and reasonable conclusion that accused-appellant was the author of the crime, to the exclusion of all others.10
+While it may be true that there was no evewitness to the death of [the victim], the confluence of the testimonial and physical evidence against accused-appellant unbroken chain creates an of circumstantial evidence that naturally leads to the fair and